 Answer: Are you asking for permission to have an affair?
 Because it certainly sounds like it.

 At 35, you should have the maturity to recognise that being married does not mean you won’t find other girls attractive – but it is rarely worth jeopardising a happy marriage for a quick fling with a younger woman just for a boost to your ego.

 Before you do something you may regret for years to come, why don’t you talk to your wife and see if you can put the spark back in your marriage?

 That’s where your focus should be.

-Q: What is the best way for a mistress to end an affair?
+Question: What is the best way for a mistress to end an affair?

-A: It’s quite simple in theory.
+Answer: It’s quite simple in theory.
 Just tell him it’s over.